The Bank's Organizational Model

 Alternate Company Secretary: António Augusto Amaral de Medeiros

-While exercising the respective functions and within its powers, the Compliance Office is empowered to suspend any and all transactions or processes it deems to be against the rules in effect.
+In the exercise of its functions and within its responsibilities, the Compliance Office has the power to suspend any transaction or process that it considers to be contrary to the legislation in force.

 Compliance Officer: Pedro Manuel Francisco da Silva Dias.